 ET: You're very welcome.

-Two footnotes to the above:
+Finally, two footnotes to the above:

-2. I don't explain very well here my term for the obsessive compulsive behaviours, the ‘whores', and don't feel entirely comfortable with it now - as I suspect some women might find it offensive.
+2. I don't explain very well here my term for the obsessive compulsive behaviours, the ‘whores', and don't feel entirely comfortable with it now – and I suspect some women might find it offensive.
 I meant nothing in particular by it, except to express my sense of powerlessness and lack of dignity in the experience of OCD.
 It was a term another friend suggested, I think, to convey the seduction of those compulsions to check, to memorise, and to repeat; to convey the indignity I felt in succumbing to them, as if I were ‘demeaned' more by them than I was by any of the equivalent habits/compulsions of the anorexia proper.
 Not a very PC label, but one that stuck, in my angry and impotent state back then.